-An ever increasing demand is put on schools to produce individuals who are not only intelligent, but also have traits such as creativity, problem solving, and tenacity.
-Information and research is more readily available in the last twenty years than ever before.
+An ever-increasing demand is put on schools to produce individuals who are not only intelligent, but also have traits such as creativity, problem-solving, and tenacity.
+Information and research are more readily available in the last twenty years than ever before.
 Parents are educating themselves and looking to invest in improving the future, especially when it involves their children.
 Research continues to pile up showcasing that alternative educational methods and schooling options can be just as effective at preparing adept students as a traditional brick and mortar school district.
 Is it really any wonder that many are seeking out alternatives to the traditional public school?

 Defining Educational Alternatives

 Homeschooling, again, is a very broad term.
 Generally speaking, homeschooling is when a child learns at home without the direct daily supervision of a school entity.
 The parents act as teachers and choose a curriculum, teach the lessons, and supervise all educational activities throughout the year.
 Most states require students who are homeschooled to coordinate with their local districts and produce evidence of learning each school year such as a portfolio or meeting with an evaluator.
 Pennsylvania requires parents to submit an annual notice to their local district.